 The above reasons are significant and should be considered before enrolling into any course or degree.
 Data science training courses are modern style education – intense training by the industry for the industry with real career outcomes.

 Here is a comparison of the Data Science Full Time Course versus a Data Science Full Time Masters:

 Data Science Full Time Course versus Data Science Full Time Masters – Full Comparison Chart

-5. What are the options for short Data Science Part Time Courses in Australia (Sydney or Melbourne)?
+5. What are the options for short Data Science Part Time Courses in Australia (Sydney / Melbourne or Australia-wide)?

 The Data Science Full Time and Part Time Programs offer Industry Training and Data Scientist Jobs

 The full time and part time data science courses focus on training and career outcomes, certification and membership to land a job in the industry.